b-mq/Victron.Arduino-ESP8266/README.md

 The background lighting is switched on by briefly pressing the pushbutton.
 In automatic mode, the backlighting is switched off again after 2 complete cycles of the 4 screens, after 30 sec.

 2) Long push-button action
 A long press on the push-button switches between manual and automatic mode.

+### Manual mode
 In manual mode, you can switch through the 4 screens with a short press of the button.

 ## Config
 At the moment the MPPT 75/10 and the 100/20 are configured in the `config.h`.